UnitTestBot/jacodb/api.md

 ## Database

-`JCDB` instance created based on settings.
+`JacoDB` instance created based on settings.
 If instance is not needed yet then `close` method should be called.

 #### Properties